drbean/edit/steve/adventure.md

 ### Format of essay

-We already wrote a similar essay about shopping using the IMRAD format explained in the chapter on [IMRAD: a ``scientific'' format](imrad-a-scientific-format), starting on \pref{imrad-a-scientific-format} .
+We already wrote a similar essay about shopping using the IMRAD format explained in the chapter on [IMRAD: a ``scientific'' format][], starting on \pref{imrad-a-scientific-format} .
 This time the choice of topic is yours.

 1. Introduction: Why this topic?
 What have I and other people done and said?
 Mostly SUBJECTIVE